shamansir/rpd/docs/sections/api.md

 ##### `process`: `function`: `(inlets_values, prev_inlets_values) → outlets_values`

 The `process` handler is the main function, the really important one for the Node Type definition.
 This function is triggered on every update appeared on any of the inlets and converts the data received through inlets to the data which is required to be sent to outlets.
-For example, `util/*` node, designed to multiply two numbers and send the result out, has a definition like this:
+For example, `util` node, designed to multiply two numbers and send the result out, has a definition like this:

 ```javascript
 Rpd.nodetype('util/*', {